grangerl330/atp-rankings-top-100-cli/README.md

 ## About
 This Ruby gem provides a CLI to view the top 100 rankings list from the ATP and provides information for each of the players on the list.

-## Initial Setup
+## Environment Setup
+In order to run this program you must have Ruby installed in your local environment.

+If you do not have Ruby installed, you can get it [here](https://www.ruby-lang.org/en/documentation/installation/)

+## Installing The Program

+Clone or download the project from [github](https://github.com/grangerl330/atp-rankings-top-100-cli) and follow the instructions below to install on your local machine.

 This project is supported by Bundler and includes a `Gemfile`.

 Run `bundle install` before running the program.

 ## Running The Program

-Run the gem with `bin/run` and follow the prompts in the console.
+Run the program with the command `bin/run` and follow the prompts in the console.

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing